yangjibruce/Autofilemover/readme.md

 ## Features
 - Real-time monitoring of source directory and its subdirectories
 - Automatic file movement with conflict handling (renames files with the same name)
+- Displays the exact timestamp for each file movement
+- Shows the cumulative size of moved files in GB during the current session.
 - Customizable file extensions to monitor (supports any file type)
 - Easy configuration via a text file
 - Lightweight and runs in the background

 ## Download
-You can download the precompiled executable file from the [Releases](https://github.com/yourusername/autofilemover/releases) section.
+You can download the precompiled executable file from the Releases.
 No installation required - just run the .exe file.

 ## Usage Guide